-Our U.S. revenue increased by \$606,000, or 9%, and by \$584,000, or 3% in the three and nine months ended September 30, 2014, respectively, compared to the same periods in 2013.
-These increases were due primarily to an increase in sales of our Excel V and our recently launched Excel HR products, which was partially offset by declines in sales of our Xeo, truSculpt and GenesisPlus products.
+Our U.S. revenue increased by \$1.8 million, or 29%, in the three months ended March 31, 2015, compared to the same period in 2014.
+This increase was due primarily to an increase in sales of our recently launched enlighten and excel HR products as well as an increase in the sales of xeo and truSculpt, partially offset by declines in sales of some of our legacy products - including excel V.

-Our international revenue increased by \$1.3 million, or 13%, in the three months ended September 30, 2014, compared to the same period in 2013.
-This increase was due primarily to increases in revenue from our direct business in Australia, Canada and Japan as well as our European distributor countries which were partially offset by a decrease in our revenue from distributors in Asia Pacific countries.
-Our international revenue decreased by \$300,000, or 1%, in the nine months ended September 30, 2014, compared to the same period in 2013.
-This decrease was due primarily to a decline in the dermal filler and cosmeceuticals revenue from Japan.
+Our international revenue increased by \$1.1 million, or 11%, in the three months ended March 31, 2015, compared to the same period in 2014.
+This increase was due primarily to increases in revenue from our distributor business in Europe as well as Asia Pacific countries, along with increase in our direct business in France and Hong Kong, which was partially offset by a decrease in our revenue from Japan.